cirosantilli/china-dictatorship/FAQ.md

 Destroying diversity is the best way to reach a point where everyone can agree to start a new big war and destroy everything.

+The CCP thrives on the excessive fear it instigate into its own people.

 ## You are harming the Chinese programmers

 What is the root of the harm: me or GFW?